 Marbling is crucial in beef grading because it indicates the overall eating experience.
 Higher marbling levels are associated with a more enjoyable and flavorful meal.
 As a result, marbling scores play a pivotal role in determining the market value of beef cuts.
 Beef cuts with higher marbling grades command premium prices.

 Several factors influence the marbling of beef, with the breed of cattle being the most important, followed by the methods used to raise and feed them.
 Let’s briefly explain the impact of each factor below:

 - Breed of cattle: Genetics plays the most crucial role in breeding beef with impressive marbling.
 Two excellent examples are the Japanese cattle breed Kuroge-washu and the American Angus.
 Both breeds possess genetic traits that allow them to produce better marbling than other cattle breeds.

 - Diet: High-quality feed, such as grain and corn, produces much better marbling than a diet of grass alone.
 It is important to note that the timing of cattle feeding also plays a significant role in their diet.

 - Raising methods: Proper environments and the best care are important factors in achieving optimal marbling in beef.
 For example, Japanese wagyu has strict breeding rules that require cattle to be housed in stress-free conditions and receive excellent care.

-We have presented only a few of the most significant factors that impact marbling, so you can better understand the topic.
+I have presented only a few of the most significant factors that impact marbling, so you can better understand the topic.
 Keep in mind, however, that there are many more factors, and they may vary from farmer to farmer.

 Why is marbling so important?